navidJadid/openease-setup/README.md

 This is a small guide on how to currently set up openEASE, which will walk you through the steps necessary to install the separate components.

 **IMPORTANT!** The `master`-branch does not install the openEASE node-modules separately.
-For that, check out either the `advanced`-branch (can install and update them via script) or clone the necessary repositories yourself and place them inside a `node_modules`-directory inside the `openease`-repository.
+If that is necessary for development, check out either the `node-modules`-branch (can install and update them via script) or clone the necessary repositories yourself and place them within a `node_modules`-directory inside the `openease`-repository.

 Requirements: